-Do you want to know about the term “String pool in Java?”
-Well, if so, you have come to the right place.
-String Pool in Java is a group of Strings that are stored in Java Heap Memory.
-Let us explore this concept of java String pool a little further and understand it more clearly.
+Do you want to know the term “String pool in Java?”
+Well, if you are not aware of this, then you have come to the right place.
+String Pool in Java is a group of strings stored in Java’s heap memory.
+Let us explore this concept of the Java String pool a little further and understand it more clearly.

 Introduction